PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_Conducting_an_ABUserTest.md

 ---

 # Datalab: Introduction to A/B-Testing
 During the self-study days we've designed an A/B test which we could use to compare our 2 different wireframe prototypes.
-So, today we're going to conduct our A/B-test in class and then we're going to do a statistical test to see whether our improved version is a significant improvement!
-If we have time left, we'll spend it by iterating on our wireframe prototype based on the collected feedback!
+So, today we're going to conduct our A/B-test in class and then we're going to do a statistical test to see whether our improved version is a significant improvement or not!
+Then, depending on the outcome and your goal, we're either going to iterate on our wireframe prototype based on the collected feedback, finalize our design, or do another A/B test.

 ## Learning Objectives:
 After this module, you'll:
-1. be able to design and run A/B tests;
+1. be able to conduct A/B tests;
-2. analyse the data from an A/B test.
+2. analyse the data from a simple A/B test;
+3. iterate on your application design in a data-driven manner.

 Table of contents:
 0. Stand-up: 0.5 hours
-1. A/B Testing on deployed prototype: 4 hours
+1. A/B Testing on deployed prototype:
+- Setting up: 9:30 - 10:00
+- Round 1: 9:45 - 10:45
+- Round 2: 11:00 - 12:00
+- Round 3: 13:00 - 14:00
+- Round 4: 14:15 - 15:15
+- Round 5: 15:30 - 16:30 **Optional**
 2. Data Analysis: 1-2 hours
-4. Iterate on Wireframe Prototype: Remainder of the day

 ## Questions?